 Carry On Bags: Yes

 Checked Bags: Yes

-TSA officers may instruct travelers to separate items from carry-on bags such as foods, powders, and any materials that can clutter bags and obstruct clear images on the X-ray machine.
-Travelers are encouraged to organize their carry-on bags and keep them uncluttered to ease the screening process and keep the lines moving.
+TSA agents may instruct travelers to separate items from their bags such as foods, powders, and any materials that can clutter bags and obstruct clear images on the X-ray machine.
+Travelers are encouraged to organize their bags and keep them uncluttered to ease the screening process and keep the lines moving.

 Frequently Asked Questions

 Can you bring a bag of oranges on a plane?

 If you are flying domestically with the US, the EU etc then you will be able to bring oranges on a plane, subject to your airline’s baggage allowances of course.

 Can I bring a banana on a plane?